 Getting Your Customers Back

 Restrictions are starting to loosen and non-essential businesses are re-opening.
-This is a critical time due to issues such as cash flow, promotion and publicity, and rebuilding your customer base, hopefully to pre-pandemic levels.
+This is a critical time due to issues such as cash flow, promotion, and publicity, and rebuilding your customer base, hopefully to pre-pandemic levels.
 Early indicators are that people are tired of being restricted and many are ready to re-establish relationships with local vendors.

 Many of your customers have been exposed to the effects of the virus, either personally or through friends and relatives.
 They will want to feel safe while visiting your business.
 If a loved one or close friend was a victim, they will be particularly insistent on safety measures.
 This is especially relevant when it comes to your employees.
-Being a leader in providing a safe environment for both customers and staff is a sure way to build your customer base to pre-Covid levels and establish positive word of mouth promotion of your firm.
+Being a leader in providing a safe environment for both customers and staff is a sure way to build your customer base to pre-Covid levels and establish the positive word-of-mouth promotion of your firm.

 COMMUNICATE YOUR SAFETY AND CLEANLINESS PROCEDURES